-These units consist of three and four bedroom townhouses.
+These units consist of three- and four-bedroom basement townhouses.
 Each unit is furnished.
 They are located off campus but close to shopping centers, bus stops and grocery stores.
 You have your own private locking bedroom and share the kitchen/living room area as well as the washrooms with your roommates.
-Each unit has hook-ups for your phone and cable and internet.
-Laundry facilities are located onsite.
+Each unit has hook-ups for your phone, cable, internet and in suite laundry.
+Riedel Units have no garages, but power to plug in a vehicle.